dastagg/YDE-F-O-cubit-payload/README.md

 This is a series of tutorials that focuses on State and State Management using the Bloc Package.

-This is the first of several "Overview" applications that demonstrate the basics of Cubit/Bloc.
+This is one of several "Overview" applications that demonstrate the basics of Cubit/Bloc.

-This app will demonstrate how to pass data through the system.
+This app will demonstrate how to pass additional information to Cubit's Functions.